-If you can’t quite figure out what is going on, take a look at these 5 common problems that can cause your ketone level to drop and knock you out of ketosis.
+If you can’t quite figure out what is going on, take a look at these five common problems that can cause your ketone level to drop and knock you out of ketosis.

 Little changes can mean a lot when it comes to low carb eating.
 If you are frustrated and can’t seem to find any reason for a drop in ketones, you might want to re-evaluate your macros.
 The best keto calculator around can be found right here.